feature-engine/feature_engine/docs/user_guide/selection/SmartCorrelatedSelection.rst

 :class:`SmartCorrelatedSelection` tries to answer this question.

-From a group of correlated variables, the :class:`SmartCorrelatedSelection` will retain the one with:
+From a group of correlated variables, the :class:`SmartCorrelatedSelection` will retain the variable with:

 - the highest variance
 - the highest cardinality
 - the least missing data
-- the most important (based on embedded selection methods)
+- the most important (based on single feature machine learning models)

 And drop the rest.